Section A - Introduction

 Q4.1 We have CCTV installed at our Church.
 Are we covered under TMCP’s notification?

 A4.1 Yes, CCTV coverage is covered by TMCP’s registration (notification) with the Information Commissioner’s Office (ICO).
-As mentioned in FAQ 4 there are different legal reasons (lawful bases) that Managing Trustees can rely on to use (process) personal information and further guidance will be provided on this following collation of the results from the Working Party’s data mapping exercise.
+As mentioned in FAQ 2.1 there are different legal reasons (lawful bases) that Managing Trustees can rely on to use (process) personal information.
 The legal reasons for recording images using CCTV would include for safety monitoring and crime prevention purposes.
+Please refer to the Annex to the Managing Trustees Privacy Notice and the Lawful Bases Guidance for further information.

 The ICO has published a very detailed code of practice for CCTV that Managing Trustees can access.
 Although it relates to the Data Protection Act 1998 it is still relevant as a code of best practice pending the production of an updated code and includes a simple checklist for users of very limited CCTV systems which may be of particular relevance to Managing Trustees.
 The Working Party will also be providing specific guidance on CCTV aimed at the Methodist Church and a template policy for Managing Trustees to adapt for their use.
 As a general point, Managing Trustees must ensure that the footage recorded is fit for purpose and is not kept longer than is necessary.